geobtaa/geoblacklight_admin_docs/docs/admin-tools.md

 ### Assets

-This link directs to a dashboard displaying uploaded objects.
+This link directs to a page displaying uploaded objects.
 Click on the "Upload Assets" button to manually upload a dataset, thumbnail, or supplemental metadata file.

 ### Access Links